-Thus, you must file a lawsuit in order to ensure that the adjacent landowner received proper compensation for the easement.
+Thus, you must file a lawsuit in order to try and obtain the easement.

 This is the scenario (as described above) where you’d want your odds for an easement to be almost certain before moving forward.

-A less difficult scenario would be getting a real estate lawyer to negotiate with the adjacent landowner to settle without a lawsuit.
+Another scenario would be getting your real estate lawyer to negotiate with the adjacent landowner to settle without a lawsuit.

 The easiest route is to simply ask the adjacent landowner about the easement.